 Soaking with distilled white vinegar.
 Add about one quarter white vinegar and three quarters of water to a cup.
 Let it soak for up to 30 minutes.
 Rinse the trays out really well prior to wearing them.

-Cleansers to avoid soaking your trays with
+Cleansers to avoid

 Please do not soak your trays in mouthwash.
 Most of the mouth rinses come in a colored solution and the coloring in the mouthwash can stain your Invisalign aligners.
 That would be counterproductive to what we want to do since we want to keep the trays clean and clear.